Usman-Iqbal-5/Meteor_blog/README.md

 ## Overview 🌌

 **Meteor** is a blog application where users can **create, read, update, and delete (CRUD)** posts about **astronomy**.
-Whether you're sharing the latest discoveries like **TON 618** or exploring celestial phenomena, Meteor allows users to engage in space-realted topics, learn about astronomy and upload their own blogs about the universe.
+Whether you're sharing the latest discoveries like **TON 618** or exploring celestial phenomena, Meteor allows users to engage in space-related topics, learn about astronomy and upload their own blogs about the universe.

 Built with **Express** for the backend, **EJS** for rendering views, and **PostgreSQL** for storing posts, this app allows users to dive into the wonders of space using easy-to-manage blog functionality.